smithy-lang/smithy/_sources/spec/mqtt.rst.txt

 ``smithy.mqtt#subscribe`` trait.
 All members of the input of the operation MUST be marked with valid ``smithy.mqtt#topicLabel`` traits.

-The operation MUST have an :ref:`outputEventStream-trait`.
-The top-level output member referenced by this trait represents the message that is sent over the MQTT topic.
+The operation MUST define an output shape that has an :ref:`eventStream <eventStream-trait>`.
+The top-level output member referenced by this trait represents the message(s) sent over the MQTT topic.
 An abstraction for automatically subscribing to and asynchronously receiving events SHOULD be provided by Smithy clients.
 When that abstraction is destroyed, the client SHOULD provide the ability to automatically UNSUBSCRIBE from topics.

 .. important::